alfprah/streamlit_data_uploader/README.md

 A powerful Streamlit application that enables seamless uploading of various file formats (.csv, .txt, .xlsx, .xls) directly to Snowflake tables with intelligent column name cleaning and data processing.

+*Disclaimer: This app is provided as a sample resource for your convenience.
+It is not officially supported by Snowflake and is provided "as is," without warranty or liability.
+Please review the code and validate it for your use case before deploying in a production environment.*

 ## ✨ Key Features

 - **Universal File Support**: CSV, TXT, Excel (.xlsx, .xls) - all formats fully supported